BP p.l.c.

 6 Jan 2025

-Their ask — BP requests removal of separate subcategories for co-processed fuels.
+Message — BP requests removal of separate subcategories for co-processed fuels.
 They argue co-processed biofuels should be included in existing categories based on feedstock type, not production pathway.
 The company emphasizes there is no technical or market basis for this distinction.123

-How it helps them — This would reduce bureaucratic burden and align treatment with their existing co-processing operations.45
+Why — This would reduce bureaucratic burden and align treatment with their existing co-processing operations.45

-Meeting with Magda Kopczynska (Director-General Mobility and Transport) and
+Meeting with Magda Kopczynska (Director-General Mobility and Transport) and TotalEnergies SE and

 6 Dec 2024 · Investments in sustainable liquid fuels production in the EU